 As the summer fades away, spiders are moving from the gardens to our houses.
-In Saskatchewan, 13 different can be commonly found.
+In Saskatchewan, 13 different types of spiders can be commonly found.
 Not all of them will make their way inside, however, and those who do are generally not dangerous to humans.

 Nevertheless, spiders remain one of the most-feared pests out there, and most of us are determined to kill them as soon as we see one.
 With that in mind, what can you do to improve pest control of spiders in your home?